ibm-cloud-docs/Cloudant/tutorials/create_database.md

 but you should apply normal best practices for checking and handling all warning or error conditions encountered by your own applications.

-## Connecting to a Cloudant service instance on Bluemix
+## Connecting to a {{site.data.keyword.cloudant_short_notm}} service instance on Bluemix

-A Python application requires the Cloudant Client Library components to be able to connect to the service instance.
+A Python application requires the {{site.data.keyword.cloudantfull}} Client Library components to be able to connect to the service instance.
 These components are identified as normal `import` statements:

 ```python